 Launched in 2010 were the 140’ (42m) Motor Yacht SEA OWL and the 140’ (42m) LADY GAYLE MARIE.
 SEA OWL was a collaboration effort between the Burger Design Team, Vripack in the Netherlands and Andrew Winch Design from the UK while LADY GAYLE MARIE was the third new Burger build by the current owner.

 Burger also took a look back in its history and determined that there was a market for high quality commercial vessels and projects.
-Since reinstituting commercial vessel construction in 2010, Burger has delivered two new vessels including the all welded aluminum R/V COREGONUS to the Wisconsin Department of Natural Resources and the all welded steel passenger vessel CHICAGO’S LEADING LADY and CHICAGO'S CLASSIC LADY as well as the all welded steel R/V ARCTICUS for the US Geological Survey.
+Since reinstituting commercial vessel construction in 2010, Burger has delivered several new vessels including the all welded aluminum R/V COREGONUS to the Wisconsin Department of Natural Resources; two all welded steel passenger vessels CHICAGO’S LEADING LADY and CHICAGO'S CLASSIC LADY as well as the all welded steel R/V ARCTICUS for the US Geological Survey.
 Burger currently has a steel passenger vessel under construction, the P/V LUCIA.

 For one to realize that Burger is a true custom builder is to look at the variety of yachts and commercial vessels that have been built since it's founding in 1863.
 Working with in-house designer and engineers, as well as highly acclaimed designers from around the world, Burger continues to raise the bar in quality and innovation.